waydabber/BetterDisplay/README.md

 If you are using the free functionalities of the app, please don't forget to star the GitHub page and spread the word about the app! :)

-For more information on licensing, trial, prices and refund, please read the [License Terms & Conditions and Refund Policy](https://github.com/waydabber/BetterDisplay/discussions/739)!
+For more information on licensing, trial, prices and refund, privacy, please read the [License Terms & Conditions, Refund and Privacy Policy](https://github.com/waydabber/BetterDisplay/discussions/739)!

 ## Installation